Abhishek2019/Speech-Processing/README.md

-# Speech Diarisation , Sentiment analysis
+# Speech Diarization , Sentiment analysis

 ## Getting Started

-For Speech Diarisation, files used from package:
+For Speech Diarization, files used from package:
 * [PyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) - *A Python library for audio feature extraction, classification, segmentation and applications.*